cedricblondeau/php-moneris-eselectplus/README.md

 # php-moneris-eselectplus
-A much less awful and modern way to access the Moneris eSELECTplus API.
+An alternative and modern way to access the Moneris eSELECTplus API with PHP 5.3+.

 This library was initially a fork of [ironkeith/moneris-eselectplus-api](https://github.com/cedricblondeau/moneris-eselectplus-api/tree/dev).
+Still in early development.

+### Motivation
+I needed to integrate Moneris with a nice and modern PHP project and did not want to include the awful source code they provide.

+[Keith Silgard][https://github.com/ironkeith] did an awesome job by writing an alternative library but I wanted something with namespace and PSR-4 support and his library needed some refactoring, so I decided to [fork it](https://github.com/cedricblondeau/moneris-eselectplus-api/tree/dev) and finally, to fully redesign and rewrite it for PHP 5.3+.

-## Usage example
+### Usage example
 ```php
 // Config
 $config = new \CedricBlondeau\Moneris\Config(array(